 - Small pieces of pet food

-To keep your baby from putting any of these items in her mouth, sweep the floor and furniture before you let her roam free.
+To keep your baby from putting any of these items in their mouth, sweep the floor and furniture before you let them roam free.
 Check under all furniture as well as under and between cushions.

 Never let your baby play with toys meant for older children.
 These may have small parts that can come loose.

 When to Get Help

 If your little one does swallow something poisonous, call Poison Control right away, even if they are not showing symptoms.
 If your baby is unconscious or begins having seizures, call 911.